hannibal002/SkyHanni/docs/DISCORD_FAQ.md

 > If you don't use any of these mods, make sure the option to "Hide Vanilla Scoreboard" is actually enabled.

 > **13: Why doesn't the burrow warp key and line prioritize my guess waypoint when there are known burrows nearby?**
 > This is intended behavior.
-SkyHanni prioritizes the closest known burrow or guess waypoint, not necessarily the guess waypoint itself.
+Hanni prioritizes the closest known burrow or guess waypoint, not necessarily the guess waypoint itself.
 Focusing on the closest point, even if it's a known burrow and not your guess, is faster and leads to a higher "burrows dug over time" rate, meaning more mobs, more inquisitors, more money and faster milestones.
 > While interrupting your current chain to focus on a nearby burrow might feel counterintuitive, it ultimately benefits you in the long run.
 > The existing chain isn't reset, and you gain the advantage of a higher burrow digging rate.